Imagining Alternatives

 Urban Renaissance Group’s Conceptual Site Plan

 One of the fifteen developments is a large concert venue already being constructed in place of the recently demolished Nordstrom building.
-It’s important to note that URG’s plan calls for the closure and complete demolition of Lloyd Center beginning in 2026.

 The URG Plan shows new developments in yellow and open spaces/green spaces in green.
 It envisions two new throughways stemming from 11th and 13th Ave.--the two streets on either side of Holladay Park.
 This continuation of the street grid is one of the distinct selling points of the URG Plan, according to some, as it will make navigating the planned redevelopment easier.

-Community-Led Alternative Plan
+Alternative Plan Concept

 Prioritize adaptive reuse.
 Avoid wasteful demolition.